EmakinaFR/magento2-cobai/README.md

 | hierarchy     	    | export hierarchies to csv file   |
 | page          	    | export pages to csv file     	   |

 If you want to customize the name of your file you can use `--file=[name]`.
-You need to specify the path of this file, for example `var/export/archive.zip`
+You need to specify the path of this file, for example: `var/export/archive.zip`.

 ### Import Options
 ```
-$ bin/magento cobai:cms:import --type [typeOption] <filename>
+$ bin/magento cobai:cms:import --type [typeOption] <path/of/your/filename.ext>
 ```

 | Type Option 	        | Description                  	   |